Helping You Understand The Laws Concerning Blood And Breathalyzer Tests

 You should always have an attorney review your case to determine possible legal grounds for challenging the evidence.
 At The Law Office of Kevin L. Barnett in North Carolina, we have more than three decades of experience handling DWI cases.
 We understand what to look for in analyzing the state’s weaknesses, and we draw on extensive legal knowledge to build strong defensive strategies.

-Our legal team includes a former prosecutor with experience handling DWI cases from both sides.
+Our legal team includes a criminal defense attorney with extensive experience handling DWI cases.
 With our firm on your side, you can have peace of mind knowing your case is in good hands.